Dev-Pratham/Design-Analysis-Of-Algorithms/README.md

 One approach is averaging for each sample size however this will result in slow execution of overall program but one can get somewhere smooth graph

-My approach is simple.If we just increase the sample size and have larger offset from each sample we will get smooth graph without using averaging tecnhinque
+We need to calculate the scaling factor while plotting theoretical graph

--This way no extra time is consumed !
+This way no extra time is consumed !

 ---